usnistgov/800-63-3/sp800-63-3/sec4_model.md

 As part of authentication, mechanisms such as device identity or geo-location may be used to identify or prevent possible authentication false positives.
 While these mechanisms do not directly increase the authenticator assurance level, they can aid in enforcing security policies and mitigate risks.
 In many cases, the authentication process and services will be shared by many applications and agencies.
 However, it is the individual agency or application acting as the RP that shall make the decision to grant access or process a transaction based on the specific application requirements.

-The various entities and interactions that comprise the digital authentication model used here are illustrated below in [Figure 4-1](#63Sec4-Figure1).
+The various entities and interactions that comprise the digital identity model used here are illustrated below in [Figure 4-1](#63Sec4-Figure1).
 The left side of the diagram shows the enrollment, credential issuance, lifecycle management activities, and various states of an identity proofing and authentication process.
 The usual sequence of interactions is as follows:

 1. An applicant applies to a CSP through an enrollment process.
 2. The CSP identity proofs that applicant.
 Upon successful proofing, the applicant becomes a subscriber.
 4. Authenticator(s) and a corresponding credential are established between the CSP and the subscriber.
 5. The CSP maintains the credential, its status, and the enrollment data collected for the lifetime of the credential (at a minimum).
 The subscriber maintains his or her authenticator(s).

->**MG: This last one (5) seems a bit prescriptive compared to the others.
-Is that really where we want to go in this informative volume?**

 Other sequences are less common, but could also achieve the same functional requirements.